 "To undertake to account for anything by saying baldly that it is due to chance would, indeed, be futile.
 But this I do not do.
 I make use of chance chiefly to make room for a principle of generalization, or tendency to form habits, which I hold has produced all regularities."The Stoics may have made Peirce guarded about chance and free will.
 And, without his ever formulating it clearly, he worried about the standard argument against free will, that neither necessity nor chance can provide free will.

 I attribute it altogether to chance, it is true, but to chance in the form of a spontaneity which is to some degree regular.
 It seems to me clear at any rate that one of these two positions must be taken, or else specification must be supposed due to a spontaneity which develops itself in a certain and not in a chance way, by an objective logic like that of Hegel.
-This last way I leave as an open possibility, for the present; for it is as much opposed to the necessitarian scheme of existence as my own theory is.Since, by the 1890's, Peirce's close colleague William James had embraced absolute chance as contributing the alternative possibilities that made the will free and the future open, it is odd that Peirce, the champion of chance, did not support James's two-stage model for free will.
+This last way I leave as an open possibility, for the present; for it is as much opposed to the necessitarian scheme of existence as my own theory is.Since, well before the 1890's, Peirce's close colleague William James had embraced absolute chance as contributing the alternative possibilities that made the will free and the future open, it is odd that Peirce, the champion of chance, did not support James's two-stage model for free will.
+In the first stage chance, in the second stage deliberative choice.
 But then, sadly, the support between James and Peirce was mostly one way.
+Even more puzzling is Peirce's failure to see (as James saw) the parallel between two stages of free will and the two steps of Darwinian evolution, the first step generating chance variations and natural selection determining the outcome in the second step.
 Peirce's life work was primarily in science, and he was well aware that observational error made the doctrine of necessity strictly unprovable by any experiment.
 Peirce was quite familiar with the work of astronomers like that of the Belgian Adolphe Quételet.
 Quételet developed a theory of observational errors that had the same mathematical form as Abraham de Moivre's approximation to the binomial distribution in his book The Doctrine of Chances.
 De Moivre also derived the "bell-shaped" distribution known as "Gaussian" and the "central limit theorem" of Laplace's calculus of probabilities.
 It was Peirce who gave the modern name "Normal" to this distribution.
 De Moivre's work was a famous book called "The Doctrine of Chances."
 In the 1738 edition he found that in the limit of large numbers of tosses of a coin, the discrete binomial expansion of

 (p - q)n could be approximated by a continuous mathematical curve (the modern bell curve).
 But Peirce thought about this "normal" distribution differently from all the earlier scientists and mathematicians back to De Moivre.
 For all of them, chance was merely epistemic, the result of human ignorance into the exact deterministic workings of the laws of nature.
 Chance is "atheistical," said De Moivre, and this set an attitude toward chance that Peirce opposed.
 For Peirce, chance drove the growth of complexity he saw everywhere in the universe, "Everywhere the main fact is growth and increasing complexity...there is probably in nature some agency by which the complexity and diversity of things can be increased."
 Peirce's (and Darwin's) evolutionary view opposed the idea that the variety of everything in the world was implicit (if not explicitly present) from the beginning of time.
 Peirce said, "variety is a fact which must be admitted; and the theory of chance merely consists in supposing this diversification does not antedate all time."
 Social scientists like Quételet and the English historian Henry Thomas Buckle even reached the absurd conclusion that the regularities seen in normal distributions of random events "proved" that the events themselves were not really random!
 Better than any other philosopher, Peirce articulated the difference between a priori probabilities and a posteriori statistics.
 He knew that probabilities are a priori theories and that statistics are a posteriori empirical measurements, the results of observations and experiments.
 Peirce used the theory of errors in his thirty years of scientific work for the U.S. Coast Survey, and his father had developed an important criterion for rejecting observational data when it was too far from the standard deviation of errors.
 For Peirce, necessity and determinism were merely assumptions.
 That there is nothing necessary and logically true of the universe, Peirce learned from discussions of the work of Alexander Bain in the famous "Metaphysical Club" of the 1860's, although the ultimate source for the limits on logic was no doubt David Hume's skepticism.
 Peirce modeled his ideas about "evolutionary love"" on the 1859 work of Charles Darwin, but he was not satisfied with Darwin's fortuitous variation and natural selection.
 He falsely associated it with the Social Darwinist thinking of his time and called it a "greed philosophy."